-The comprehensive examination must be taken during the last regular term of study or at the next available testing date after completing graduate coursework.
+The comprehensive examination must be taken during the last regular session or term of study or at the next available testing date after completing graduate coursework.
 Test dates for the comprehensive examination are available from the graduate advisor or the academic school dean.
 The examination must be completed, graded, and passed no fewer than 45 days prior to graduation.
 It is the student’s responsibility to request permission to take and schedule the date for the comprehensive examination.

 The specific nature of the examination will be determined by the student’s advisor and members of the graduate faculty teaching in the student’s field of study.
 The examination will cover all areas included in the graduate program, including core, specialization, and elective courses.
 Questions over each area will be developed and the responses evaluated by a faculty member assigned to that area.

 The academic school dean will inform both the student and the Graduate Studies Office of the results of the comprehensive examination within two weeks of the examination date.
 The dean of the respective school may, in consultation with appropriate faculty, elect to conduct either an oral or written follow-up examination over an area in which the student’s responses were judged to be unsatisfactory.
 A student who fails the comprehensive examination may, at the discretion of the academic school dean in consultation with the vice president of academic affairs, be allowed either to retake the examination after thirty days or to complete additional course work and then retake the examination.
 However, no student will be allowed to repeat an examination more than once without taking additional course work.